weijiej2964/sep11-freedom-project/entries/entry02.md

 Since my last blog entry I had been tinkering with firebase commands.
 I found out that since the update of firebase 9, many of the tutorials have been outdated and the startup will not work.
 However after reading the documentation and updated firebase 9 tutorials, I found that commands needed to be individually imported.
 This new thing is called treeshaking.

+With the knowledge of treeshaking, I imported initializeApp from firebase/app so I can initialize firebase in my files.
+After that, I tried to put information on the

 [Previous](entry01.md) | [Next](entry03.md)